 The Center has sponsored this program in conjunction with the University of Florida Honors Program to encourage faculty members in different departments and colleges to collaborate in the classroom.
-Faculty members will thereby have the opportunity to create innovative undergraduate interdisciplinary courses in the humanities, many of which would be difficult or impossible for a single faculty member to teach independently.
+Faculty members will thereby have the opportunity to create innovative undergraduate interdisciplinary courses and graduate seminars in the humanities, many of which would be difficult or impossible for a single faculty member to teach independently.
 The inspiration for this project is the belief that establishing relationships between faculty in separate disciplines is a long-term undertaking.
 However, the intensive experience of co-teaching a course from different disciplinary perspectives will create new synergies in the classroom and encourage faculty members from across the university to find new possibilities for connectivity and potential collaborative research or creative projects in and related to the humanities.
-The Center plans to create two team-taught courses in 2013-2014.
+The Center plans to fund two team-taught courses in 2014-2015, including course development funds of $1500 to each faculty instructor.

-With the objective of supporting ranked faculty advance their careers, the Center will once again offer fellowships to UF faculty in the humanities in summer 2013.
-These grants will allow recipients to make significant progress on existing creative/research projects.
-Although the competition for Summer Fellowships in the Humanities will be open to faculty of all ranks, special consideration will be given to those whose projects will directly support their bids for promotion.
-The Center expects to be able to fund four or five awards of $2000-$3000 in 2013.
+With the objective of supporting faculty to advance their careers, the Center will once again offer fellowships to UF faculty in the humanities in summer 2014.
+These grants will allow recipients to make significant progress on existing creative/research projects, as well engage in significant professional development or develop a new collaborative project (including writing a collaborative grant proposal).
+Grant funds may also be used to support the use of UF's HiPerGator supercomputing facilities or other campus resources, but not for curriculum development.
+The competition for Summer Fellowships in the Humanities will be open to faculty of all ranks, including visiting faculty.
+The Center expects to be able to fund four or five awards of $2000-$3000 in 2014.

 The documents above describe these programs in greater detail and list application procedures.
-Any queries about these initiatives may be sent to the Center Director, Bonnie Effros, at firstname.lastname@example.org.
-Completed proposals should be sent by electronic attachment to email@example.com.
+Any queries about these initiatives may be sent to the Acting Center Director, Dr. Sean Adams, at email@example.com.
+Completed proposals should be sent by electronic attachment to firstname.lastname@example.org.

 Center for the Humanities